Sagunto

 Sagunto (Sagunt) is a municipality of Spain, located in the province of Valencia, Valencian Community.
 It belongs to the modern fertile comarca of Camp de Morvedre.
-It is located c.
-30 km north of the city of Valencia, close to the Costa del Azahar on the Mediterranean Sea.
+It is located approximately 30 km north of Valencia city center.
+Lies on the Costa de Valencia on the Mediterranean Sea.

 It is best known for the remains of the ancient Iberian and Roman city of Saguntum.
 The siege of Saguntum in 219 BC was the trigger of the Second Punic War between the Carthaginians and the Romans.